-As another summer of cricket nears an end, Kiwis around the country have spent hours sitting on grass embankments (or plastic seats), soaking up the sun (or avoided getting soaked) and clapped on the Black Caps in encouragement (or hanged their heads in disappointment).
+As another summer of cricket begins, Kiwis around the country will spend hours sitting on grass embankments (or plastic seats), soaking up the sun (or avoided getting soaked) and clap on the Black Caps in encouragement (or hang their heads in disappointment).

 New Zealand has a decent number of cricket grounds to call on when the Black Caps are playing host but are any of them actually decent?

 A simple ratings formula was put to cricket reporters David Leggat, Andrew Alderson and Dylan Cleaver.
 They were asked to rate nine of New Zealand's cricket grounds, with Cobham Oval and Queenstown Events Centre not featuring due to international inactivity - neither have hosted a Black Caps' international in three years.

 Each reporter had to give every ground a score for:

 Pitch (Marked out of 20)

 With an individual score of 60 for each ground, we've combined the scores to come up with a total of 180.